BRECON INTERNATIONAL 'FESTIVAL OF JAZZ'

 the festival a brilliant success - building on the Festivals' heritageand legacy

 brand.
 Orchard ceased involvement in December 2015.
-Local community groups, including Brecon Jazz Club have kept the festival alive through 2016 and 2017.
+Local community groups, including Brecon Jazz Club & Brecon Jazz Music Trust have kept the festival alive through 2016, 2017, 2018.

 Over the years, Brecon Jazz has hosted headline musicians such as Cleo